 Determining Factors – To Change The Litter

 When it comes to determining how often you need to change the litter in a self-cleaning box, there are several factors to consider.
-These factors include the type of litter used, the number of cats using the box, the self-cleaning box model, your cat’s eating habits, and your cat’s health condition.
+These factors include the type of litter used, the number of using the box, the self-cleaning box model, your cat’s eating habits, and your cat’s health condition.
 By understanding these factors, you can establish a proper routine for litter changing that will ensure your cat’s comfort and hygiene.

 Type of Litter Used